mohamedawnallah/Jobs-Aggregator-Analyzer/README.md

 # ✨ Background
 I was looking to better understand what skills where being requested of **entry-level data engineer** to learn the most in-demand ones.
 I felt the best place to start was website jobs including Linkedin job postingss, so this is my start at this project.

+This is a test line added by Mike.